 Time: 2-3 hours

 Brothers’ Point isn’t the easiest to find, which probably helps keep it off the main tourist track.
-Below you’ll find a step-by-step guide to hiking Brothers’ Point that I suggest you print so you don’t forget where to park!
+Below you’ll find a step-by-step guide to hiking Brothers’ Point that I suggest you print so you don’t forget where to park or go!
 In addition, I’ve included a map that shows where the car park is in relation to the gravel road you will take to the grass path to the shore.

 Follow the driveway until you reach the wide metal gate (like the ones you associate with farms), pass through the gate, close it behind you, and turn right to continue to the grass trail that leads to the water.
 There is a sign pointing to the grass trail, but we had a hard time finding it as part of it had fallen over.